Systematic literature review

 Systematic and systematic-like reviews

 CSU library has produced a comprehensive guide for Systematic and systematic-like literature reviews.
 A comprehensive systematic literature review can often take a team of people up to a year to complete.
-This guide provides an overview of systematic reviews and provides a quiz to guide you to the best review for you to conduct.
+This guide provides an overview of the steps required for systematic reviews:

 Evidence based practice - an introduction : Literature reviews/systematic reviews